On University Study Leave 1 August 2018 to 31 July 2019

 He is author, co-author, and/or co-editor of 9 books including: Europe's Border Crisis (Oxford University Press, 2015, 2017); Border Politics (Edinburgh University Press, 2009, 2012) (Gold Winner, Association for Borderlands Studies Book Award); Everyday Security Threats (Manchester University Press, 2016, 2019); and Critical Security Studies (Routledge, 2010, 2015, 2020).

 His articles have appeared in journals such as British Journal of Political Science, European Journal of International Relations, European Journal of International Security, International Political Sociology, Political Geography, Review of International Studies, and Security Dialogue (see Publications).
-He is on the Editorial Board of Political Geography and the International Scientific Advisory Board of the 'Crises Redefined' profiling area at the University of Jyväskylä funded by the Academy of Finland (2018-2022).
+He is a member of the Editorial Board for Political Geography and of the International Scientific Advisory Board for the 'Crises Redefined' profiling area at the University of Jyväskylä funded by the Academy of Finland (2018-2022).
 He is founding Co-Editor of the Routledge Interventions book series, which has published more than 100 volumes in its first 10 years.

 Before joining Warwick in 2010, Nick held Lectureships at the University of Exeter and the University of Wales, Aberystwyth.
 His degrees are in Modern History from the University of Oxford (MA Oxon) and in International Relations from the University of Warwick (MA) and the University of Wales, Aberystwyth (PhD).